David Hume: Legacy

-Due to Hume's vast influence on contemporary philosophy, a large number of approaches in contemporary philosophy and cognitive science are today called "Humean."
+Due to Hume's vast influence on contemporary philosophy, a large number of approaches in contemporary philosophy and cognitive science are today called "Humean".

 The writings of Thomas Reid, a Scottish philosopher and contemporary of Hume, were often critical of Hume's scepticism.
 Reid formulated his common sense philosophy, in part, as a reaction against Hume's views.

 Hume influenced, and was influenced by, the Christian philosopher Joseph Butler.
 Hume was impressed by Butler's way of thinking about religion, and Butler may well have been influenced by Hume's writings.

-Attention to Hume's philosophical works grew after the German philosopher Immanuel Kant, in his Prolegomena to Any Future Metaphysics (1783), credited Hume with awakening him from his "dogmatic slumber."
+Attention to Hume's philosophical works grew after the German philosopher Immanuel Kant, in his Prolegomena to Any Future Metaphysics (1783), credited Hume with awakening him from his "dogmatic slumber".

-According to Arthur Schopenhauer, "there is more to be learned from each page of David Hume than from the collected philosophical works of Hegel, Herbart and Schleiermacher taken together."
+According to Arthur Schopenhauer, "there is more to be learned from each page of David Hume than from the collected philosophical works of Hegel, Herbart and Schleiermacher taken together".

-A. J. Ayer, while introducing his classic exposition of logical positivism in 1936, claimed:The views which are put forward in this treatise derive from…doctrines…which are themselves the logical outcome of the empiricism of Berkeley and David Hume.Albert Einstein, in 1915, wrote that he was inspired by Hume's positivism when formulating his theory of special relativity.
+A. J. Ayer, while introducing his classic exposition of logical positivism in 1936, claimed that his views were "the logical outcome of the empiricism of Berkeley and David Hume".

+Albert Einstein, in 1915, wrote that he was inspired by Hume's positivism when formulating the theory of special relativity.

 Hume's problem of induction was also of fundamental importance to the philosophy of Karl Popper.
 In his autobiography, Unended Quest, he wrote: "Knowledge ... is objective; and it is hypothetical or conjectural.
 This way of looking at the problem made it possible for me to reformulate Hume's problem of induction."
 This insight resulted in Popper's major work The Logic of Scientific Discovery.
-In his Conjectures and Refutations, he wrote:

-I approached the problem of induction through Hume.
-Hume, I felt, was perfectly right in pointing out that induction cannot be logically justified.
+In his Conjectures and Refutations, he wrote that he "approached the problem of induction through Hume", since Hume was "perfectly right in pointing out that induction cannot be logically justified".